You have all of the experience and skills to set you apart, so why aren’t you landing job offers left, right, and center?

 Why your marketing coordinator resume header can make a big difference

 You understand that you need a strong resume header, but you’re not sure precisely what information needs to fit here.
 Make it easy on hiring managers by including who you are and why you’re an exceptional hire.

 Resume headers need the following:

-- Your name, updated phone number, and professional email address: This data is basic and necessary.
+- Your name and updated contact information: This data is basic and necessary.
 A recruiter or hiring manager doesn’t want to waste a second of their time figuring out how to contact you.

 - Any certifications and qualifications: Do you have your Google Analytics certification?
 Have you passed your Hubspot certification, too?
 If they’re applicable to the position, include a short reference to the qualifications that might take your resume to the top of the pile.

 - A professional and/or personal website: If you maintain a blog (or LinkedIn page) that represents your professional skills, they might be great opportunities to show that you’re a serious contender.

 The Secret to a Great Marketing Coordinator Resume Objective or Summary